 IMPORTANT: The Orchestrator Clients are not supported on SLES 9 SP3.
-The Orchestrator Agent is supported on SLES 9 SP3 and SLES 10 SP1.
+The Orchestrator Agent is supported on SLES 9 SP3, SLES 10 SP1, and SLES 10 SP2.

-- 1 To verify that the device where you want to install the agent and client software fulfills the necessary requirements, review Chapter 3, "Planning the Installation," on page 23. - 2 Download the appropriate ZENworks Orchestrator Server ISO (32-bit or 64-bit) to an accessible network location. - 3 (Optional) Create a DVD ISO (32-bit or 64-bit) that you can take with you to the machine where you want to install it. - 4 Install ZENworks Orchestrator Agent or ZENworks Orchestrator Clients software:

-4a Log in to the target SLES server as root, then open YaST2.
+- 1 To verify that the device where you want to install the agent and client software fulfills the necessary requirements, review Chapter 3, "Planning the Installation," on page 27. - 2 Download the appropriate ZENworks Orchestrator ISO (32-bit or 64-bit) to an accessible network location. - 3 Install ZENworks Orchestrator Agent or ZENworks Orchestrator Clients software: - 3a Log in to the target SLES server as root, then open YaST2. - 3b In the YaST Control Center, click Software, then click Add-on Product to display the Add-on Product Media dialog box. - 3c In the Add-on Product Media dialog box, select the ISO media (Local Directory or DVD) to install.

-- 4b In the YaST Control Center, click Software, then click Add-on Product to display the Add-on Product Media dialog box. - 4c In the Add-on Product Media dialog box, select the ISO media (Local Directory or DVD) to install. - 4c1 (Conditional) Select DVD, click Next, insert the DVD, then click Continue.
+3C1 (Conditional) Select DVD, click Next, insert the DVD, then click Continue.